EstienneG/AgroFlow/README.md

 ## Overview

-AgriAssist is an intelligent advisory system designed to empower French farmers ("agriculteurs") with a simple and intuitive tool for addressing a wide range of agricultural challenges.
+AgroFlow is an intelligent advisory system designed to empower French farmers ("agriculteurs") with a simple and intuitive tool for addressing a wide range of agricultural challenges.
 This project leverages artificial intelligence to provide specialized assistance across multiple domains of agricultural interest, from crop disease diagnosis to weather management and market insights.

 ## Project Architecture